Why the Act demands new compliance infrastructure

 - Incident reporting procedures per Article 62

-Documentation and Record-Keeping (Articles 11, 12, 18)
+Documentation and record-keeping (Articles 11, 12, 18)

 Article 11 requires technical documentation demonstrating compliance with all requirements.
 This includes system architecture, development methodology, training data descriptions, testing procedures, and performance metrics.